StuartCox3107/meetings-reimagined/README.md

 with the three on top of each other, as per the mobile view.
 The final tablet view therefore doesn't match the wireframe.

+* Original plans had a translucent box in the main picture but I was challenged in the positioning of this and removed it.

 ---
 ## Deployment